sbcc-cs105/EX01-HelloWorld/README.md

 ### How to turn in this exercise

-The first step of turning in your code is to commit and push your code to GitHub.
-Once you've completed this step your code will be on GitHub in your repository, not the repository for the class.
+The first step of turning in your code is to commit and push your code to BitBucket.
+Once you've completed this step your code will be on BitBucket in your repository, not the repository for the class.
 This will allow you to use all your projects later as a portfolio.

 To start the process write click your project and select **Team -> Commit...**.
 You should see the following dialog: